 The period you are expected to be in the Netherlands, including arrival and departure date.

-Information on who is responsible for which costs (plane ticket, hotel, transportation, medical insurance).
+Information on who is responsible for which costs (airplane ticket, hotel, transportation, medical insurance).

 Information on where you are staying during the short stay in the Netherlands.